dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-6 Memory Hierarchy.md

 A DRAM module is organized as a set of DRAM chips.
 Memory *rank* is a term that describes how many sets of DRAM chips exist on a module.
 For example, a single-rank (1R) memory module contains one set of DRAM chips.
 A dual-rank (2R) memory module has two sets of DRAM chips, therefore doubling the capacity of a single-rank module.
 Likewise, there are quad-rank (4R) and octa-rank (8R) memory modules available for purchase.

 Each rank consists of multiple DRAM chips.
 Memory *width* defines how wide the bus of each DRAM chip is.
 And since each rank is 64 bits wide (or 72 bits wide for ECC RAM), it also defines the number of DRAM chips present within the rank.
-Memory width can be one of three values: `x4`, `x8` or `x16`, which define how wide the bus that goes to each chip.
+Memory width can be one of three values: `x4`, `x8` or `x16`, and defines how wide is the bus that goes to each chip.
 As an example, Figure @fig:Dram_ranks shows the organization of a 2Rx16 dual-rank DRAM DDR4 module, with a total of 2GB capacity.
 There are four chips in each rank, with a 16-bit wide bus.
 Combined, the four chips provide 64-bit output.
 The two ranks are selected one at a time through a rank-select signal.

 ![Organization of a 2Rx16 dual-rank DRAM DDR4 module with a total capacity of 2GB.](../../img/uarch/DRAM_ranks.png){#fig:Dram_ranks width=90%}